frdwish/Habit_Tracker_CLI/README.md

-its jusat a normal cli app testing .
+it just a normal cli app testing .